StaffExecutive Director - - Kent M. Scarrett

 DISTRICT 11 - Pickaway, Ross, Hocking, Vinton, Pike, Jackson, Scioto, and Lawrence Counties.

-Nominations of trustees shall be made by a nominating committee of seven (7) members to be appointed by the President; additional nominations may be made from the floor.
+Nominations of trustees shall be made by a nominating committee of five (5)members to be appointed by the President; additional nominations may be made from the floor.
 The vote shall be by written ballot in each case where more than one person is nominated for any office to be filled.
 (Section 3 amended 9-22-61, 9-26-69, 9-20-84)

-Each member of the Board of Trustees and each officer of The Ohio Municipal League, with the exception of the Director, shall be at all times during his term of office a qualified official of a member city or village.
+Each member of the Board of Trustees and each officer of The Ohio Municipal League, with the exception of the Executive Director, shall be at all times during term of office a qualified official of a member city or village.
 The terms of office of the President and the Vice-President shall be one (1) year, commencing on the first day of January next following the meeting at which selected and until a successor has been chosen and qualified.
 There shall be no automatic progression in office and no such officer shall be eligible to succeed himself, except if he shall be filling the unexpired term of his predecessor in such office.
-A vacancy shall occur in any office of the League in the event that the person holding that office resigns, ceases to be an official or employee of a member city or village, or ceases to occupy the municipal position he held when elected or appointed as an officer, or if the officer misses three consecutive meetings of the Board in any fiscal year of the League, unless such absences shall be excused by the Board, and the reasons therefore entered in the proceedings of the Board.
-All vacancies on the Board of Trustees and in the office of the President or Vice-President shall be filled by the remaining members of said Board, and each person so elected or appointed shall serve for the unexpired term of the person in whose stead he is elected.
-In the absence of the President at any meeting, the Board of Trustees shall appoint one of its members to perform the duties of President during that meeting or until the President shall appear.
+An automatic vacancy shall occur in any office of the Board of Trustees in the event that the person holding that office resigns, ceases to be an official or employee of a member city or village, or ceases to occupy the municipal position he held when elected or appointed as an officer, or if the Board Member has more than three (3) unexcused absences during their term of office.
+The President has the sole authority to excuse absences.
+An excused absence shall be noted at the Board of Directors meeting.
+All vacancies on the Board of Trustees and in the office of the President or Vice-President shall be filled by the remaining members of said Board, and each person so elected or appointed shall serve for the unexpired term of the person in whose stead they are elected.
+In the absence of the President at any meeting, the First Vice President shall perform the duties of the President or until the President shall appear.
+In the absence of both the President and First Vice President, the Second Vice President shall perform the duties of the President or until the First Vice President or the President shall appear.

 (Section 5. amended 10-1-54)